Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Discussion

 \subsection{Trade-off between Model Utility and Forgetting}

 Our method reveals a trade-off between test accuracy and forgetting score.
 As we increase the loss for the data intended to be forgotten ($x_{forget}$), the forgetting score improves, but this comes at the cost of test accuracy.
-This is likely due to \textit{correlation collapse}, where essential label-related features of the retained data are altered.
-The process of unlearning, particularly through error-maximizing strategies, can inadvertently distort the feature space of the retained dataset.
-This leads to a degradation in model utility as the model re-adjusts useful features.
-Our experiments indicate that while increasing the forgetting magnitude enhances the forgetting score, it simultaneously causes a drop in test accuracy due to shifts in critical semantic features.

-Additionally, the effectiveness of unlearning strategies can vary depending on the dataset's characteristics, scale, and task complexity.
+This is likely due to \textit{correlation collapse}, where essential label-related features of the retain data are altered.
+Moreover, the effectiveness of unlearning strategies can vary depending on the dataset's characteristics, scale, and task complexity.
 This variability suggests the challenges of setting up robust unlearning experiments and the need for adaptive unlearning methods adjusted to different scenarios.
 Our findings emphasize the importance of carefully balancing model utility and forgetting performance to achieve optimal unlearning results.